kristoffabjan/image-uploader/README.md

     }
     ```

-    Replace `"path-to-media-file"` with your file.
+    Replace `"media-file"` with your file.

     Response: